 • Spoke Portal Root Directory, Hub Portal Root Directory: A directory on a cluster that uses a portion of its file system for the hub portal or spoke portal.

-According to the file system permissions that a hub portal might impose, you can access a spoke portal root directory by using NFSv3, SMB, or the Qumulo REST API.
-Qumulo Core 7.4.3 (and higher) supports NFSv4.1.
+According to the file system permissions that a hub portal might impose, you can access a spoke portal root directory by using NFSv3, NFSv4.1 (Qumulo Core 7.4.3 and higher), SMB, the S3 API (7.5.3 and higher) or the Qumulo REST API.

 Portals

-• Read-Write Portal: A spoke portal that can access, modify, and create any files or directories within the hub portal root directory according to the file system permissions.
+• Read-Write Portal: A spoke portal that can access, modify, and create any files or directories within one or more corresponding hub portal root directories (in the Authorized state) according to file system permissions.

-• Read-Only Portal: A spoke portal that can access any files or directories within the hub portal root directory according to the file system permissions, but can’t modify or create any files or directories regardless of file system permissions.
+• Read-Only Portal: A spoke portal that can access any files or directories within one or more corresponding hub portal root directories (in the Authorized state) according to file system permissions, but can’t modify or create any files or directories regardless of file system permissions.

 • Portal Relationship: A proposal that a spoke portal on one Qumulo cluster issues to another Qumulo cluster (with a hub portal), which the Qumulo cluster with the hub portal authorizes.